-7.2.12.1 Groundwater and Surface Water Monitoring Program
+[7.2.13.1 Groundwater and Surface Water Monitoring Program](#)

-A groundwater and surface water monitoring plan must be described that ensures the long-term security of the groundwater and surface water resources.
-The plan must also outline plans for the installation and long-term operation and maintenance of Real Time Water Monitoring Stations (including possible quality, quantity, groundwater and climate stations) in all potentially affected watersheds and aquifers over the life time of the project (in consultation with WRMD).
+A groundwater and surface water monitoring plan shall be described that ensures the long-term security of the groundwater and surface water resources.
+The plan shall outline plans for the installation and long-term operation and maintenance of Real Time Water Monitoring Stations (including possible quality, quantity, groundwater and climate stations) in all potentially affected watersheds and aquifers over the life time of the Project

+(in consultation with Water Resources Management Division).

-7.2.12.2 Avifauna Management Plan
+7.2.13.2 Avifauna Management Plan

-An Avifauna Management Plan (including Migratory Birds and Species at Risk) should be developed in consultation with Department of Fisheries, Forestry and Agriculture (FFA) and Environment and Climate Change Canada's Canadian Wildlife Service (ECCC-CWS) and included in the EIS.
-The plan should include mitigation measures, monitoring, and adaptive management frameworks for minimizing impacts of the Project on Avifauna.
-ECCC-CWS' "Wind Turbines and Birds: A Guidance Document for Environmental Assessment" (Environment Canada 2007a), "Recommended Protocols for Monitoring Impacts of Wind Turbines on Birds"(Environment Canada 2007b) and "Draft Environment and Climate Change Canada's Canadian Wildlife Service (Atlantic Region) - Wind Energy & Birds Environmental Assessment Guidance Update" (Environment Canada, April 2022), should be referenced in the development of environmental effects monitoring and post-construction monitoring plan(s).
+An Avifauna Management Plan (including Migratory Birds and Species at Risk) shall be developed in consultation with Department of Fisheries, Forestry and Agriculture (FFA) and Environment and Climate Change Canada's Canadian Wildlife Service (ECCC-CWS) and included in the EIS.
+The plan shall include mitigation measures, monitoring, and adaptive management frameworks for minimizing impacts of the Project on Avifauna.
+ECCC-CWS' "Wind Turbines and Birds: A Guidance Document for Environmental Assessment" (Environment Canada 2007a), "Recommended Protocols for Monitoring Impacts of Wind Turbines on Birds" (Environment Canada 2007b) and "Draft Environment and Climate Change Canada's Canadian Wildlife Service (Atlantic Region) - Wind Energy & Birds Environmental Assessment Guidance Update" (Environment Canada, April 2022), should be referenced in the development of environmental effects monitoring and post-construction monitoring plan(s).

-7.2.12.3 Outfitter Environmental Effects Monitoring Plan
+7.2.13.3 Outfitter Environmental Effects Monitoring Plan

 The EIS shall describe engagement by the Proponent with the Newfoundland and Labrador Outfitters Association (NLOA), concerns expressed by the NLOA and how those concerns are being addressed.
-The Outfitter Environmental Effects Monitoring Plan shall include a description of the potential environmental effects of the Project on licensed outfitters, measures to mitigate those effects, and monitoring plans for the life of the Project.
+The Outfitter Environmental Effects Monitoring Plan shall include a description of the potential environmental effects of the Project on licensed outfitters, measures to mitigate the effects, and monitoring plans for the life of the Project.